Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 The company is famous for its Original 1000 Mile boot, first introduced in 1910.
 It was popular among workers as it was crafted from soft, pliable, and long-lasting shell horsehide leather.

-Nearly 140 years later, Wolverine still uses the same handcrafting method for its shoes.
-Although the signature 1000 Mile boot is now crafted from full-grain cowhide, it remains the brand’s staple product.
+Nearly 140 years later, Wolverine continues to handcraft its shoes using traditional methods.
+While the signature 1000 Mile boot is now made from full-grain cowhide, it remains the brand’s iconic product, designed to deliver a thousand miles of durability, just as its name promises.

 You can shop for Wolverine shoes at Zappos and Wolverine’s website.